 Virus cost global tourism US$1.3 trillion in 2020 — UN

-MADRID, Spain (AFP) — The coronavirus crisis cost the global tourism sector US$1.3 trillion in lost revenue in 2020 as the number of people travelling plunged, the UN said Tuesday, calling it "the worst year in tourism history".
+MADRID, Spain (AFP) — The novel coronavirus crisis cost the global tourism sector US$1.3 trillion in lost revenue in 2020 as the number of people travelling plunged, the United Nations (UN) said yesterday, calling it “the worst year in tourism history”.

-Revenue lost last year amounted to "more than 11 times the loss recorded during the 2009 global economic crisis," the Madrid-based World Tourism Organization said in a statement, warning that between 100 and 120 million direct tourism jobs were at risk.
+Revenue lost last year amounted to “more than 11 times the loss recorded during the 2009 global economic crisis”, the Madrid-based World Tourism Organization (WTO) said in a statement, warning that between 100 million and 120 million direct tourism jobs were at risk.

 “While much has been made in making safe international travel a possibility, we are aware that the crisis is far from over,” WTO head Zurab Pololikashvili said in the statement.

-While the rollout of COVID-19 vaccines is expected to "slowly normalise travel" in 2021, many countries are reintroducing stricter travel restrictions such as quarantines, mandatory testing and complete border closures "due to the evolving nature of the pandemic", the UN body said.
+The roll-out of COVID-19 vaccines is expected to “slowly normalise travel” in 2021 but many countries are reintroducing travel restrictions such as quarantines, mandatory testing and border closures “due to the evolving nature of the pandemic”, the body said.

+The Asia and Pacific region recorded an 84 per cent drop in arrivals.

+It was followed by Africa and the Middle East with a 75 per cent drop, Europe with 70 per cent fewer visitors “despite a small and short-lived revival in the summer”, and the Americas where arrivals fell by 69 per cent.

-International tourism arrivals rose by four per cent in 2019 to 1.5 billion, with France the world's most visited country, followed by Spain and the United States.
+International tourism arrivals rose by four per cent in 2019 to 1.5 billion, with France being the world's most visited country followed by Spain and the United States.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login